reinh/rack-shootout/README.markdown

 Rack Shootout
 =============

-Rack shootout measures performance of various web service components, including frameworks, application servers and ORMs.
+Rack Shootout measures performance of various web service components, including frameworks, application servers and ORMs using the amazing Rack as a testbed.

 Think you could write a better benchmark suite?
 Want to test something else?
 Fork me and do it!